humans-to-robots-motion/mogaze/getting_started.md

 ```

 ## Loading Gaze
 The gaze can be loaded the following way.
-Note that only a trajectory of gaze direction points is loaded, the start point comes from the "goggles" object.
+Only a trajectory of gaze direction points is loaded, the start point comes from the "goggles" object.
 ```python
 from humoro.gaze import load_gaze
 gaze_traj = load_gaze("mogaze/p1_1_gaze_data.hdf5")